 Data can be recorded as stills or video to the SD card, or output via the analog connector.
 Admittedly the design features what feels like a historic connector – the Mini-USB – but this is a professional tool with a professional price and the cost of a USB adapter is hardly relevant.

-A kit of parts, with a minimum length of 88cm (3ft), this rod which fully extends to 4.3m, and is capped with the 30cm semi-rigid section, and the glorious stainless steel inspection camera.
+A kit of parts, with a minimum length of 88cm (3ft), this rod which fully extends to 4.3m (14ft), and is capped with a 30cm semi-rigid section, and an eyecatching stainless steel inspection camera.

 The TVS-500 makes it possible to take a look onto roofs or other high-up locations.
-We say “kit of parts” because the product features the telescopic element, but extra rods can be added in the middle.
+We say “kit of parts” literally extends to adding more rods to the telescopic element for even more height.

 Once assembled the scope gives the impression of a high-tech fishing rod, the dimmer control and a good size and bright (but could be brighter) five-inch LCD powered by two chunky Lithium Ion batteries on the handle above the grip.